OSE3Sandbox/openshiftv3-workshop/10_SCM_Web_Hooks.md

 We will import the bluegreen app previously used in your gitlab server.

-On your gitlab server, create a new project named lab-webhook, In "Import project from" select "git repo by url" and type this url : https://github.com/RedHatWorkshops/bluegreen
+On your gitlab server, create a new project named lab-webhook.

+In "Import project from" select "git repo by url" and type this url : https://github.com/RedHatWorkshops/bluegreen

+In visibility, select Public

 ![image](images/gitlab-webhook.png)